spessasus/SpessaSynth/README.md

 # SpessaSynth
-SoundFont2 based realtime synthetizer and MIDI visualizer written in JavaScript
+SoundFont2 based realtime synthetizer and MIDI visualizer written in JavaScript.
+Can also be used as a library.
 ![image](https://github.com/spessasus/SpessaSynth/assets/95608008/1beb1691-0454-47ec-826a-a603eed7dd5e)

 ## Features